jeanbondy/fsnd-capstone/README.md

 # FSND Final Project - Capstone

-### Getting started
+## Getting started
+These are the requirements to run the app or the unittests locally.

+### Prerequisites
-1. **Python 3.9** - Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)
+1. **Python 3.8 or higher** - Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)

+2. **Postgres** - Follow the instructions to install the latest version of Postgres for your platform on [postgresql.org](https://www.postgresql.org/download/)

+### Get it running

+1. **Clone** the repository and open a terminal in the project's directory, likely `fsnd-capstone`.

 2. **Virtual Enviornment** - I recommend working within a virtual environment whenever using Python for projects.
 This keeps your dependencies for each project separate and organaized.
 Instructions for setting up a virual enviornment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

-3. **PIP Dependencies** - Once you have your virtual environment setup and running, install dependencies by naviging to the `/backend` directory and running:
+3. **PIP Dependencies** - Once you have your virtual environment setup and running, install dependencies by naviging to the `fsnd-capstone` directory and running:
 ```bash
 pip install -r requirements.txt
 ```
-This will install all of the required packages we selected within the `requirements.txt` file.
+This will install all of the required packages.

-4. **Key Dependencies**
+4. **Database Setup**
- - [Flask](http://flask.pocoo.org/)  is a lightweight backend microservices framework.
-Flask is required to handle requests and responses.

- - [SQLAlchemy](https://www.sqlalchemy.org/) is the Python SQL toolkit and ORM we'll use handle the lightweight sqlite database.
-You'll primarily work in app.py and can reference models.py.

- - [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension we'll use to handle cross origin requests from our frontend server.

-5. **Postgres** - Follow the instructions to install the latest version of Postgres for your platform on [postgresql.org](https://www.postgresql.org/download/)

-### Database Setup
 With Postgres running, we'll start with a clean slate so that the results are not influenced by previous data.
 We delete existing databases, and create new databases.

 We assume the user to be the default user "postgres".
 If you want to use a different user, adapt the follwing commands accordingly.